rmomizo/zsclf/README.md

 [https://share.streamlit.io/rmomizo/zsclf/main/kappa_streamlit.py](https://share.streamlit.io/rmomizo/zsclf/main/kappa_streamlit.py)

 ## Overview
-QC Utils demos key metrics from Cheryl Geisler and Jason Swarts' (2019) Coding Streams of Language: Techniques for the Systematic Coding of Text, Talk, and Other Verbal Data.
+QC Utils demos key metrics from Cheryl Geisler and Jason Swarts' (2019) *Coding Streams of Language: Techniques for the Systematic Coding of Text, Talk, and Other Verbal Data.*

-QC Utils serves as wrapper for the Python statistical processing libraires scikit-learn (Pedrogosa et al., 2013), The Natural Language Toolkit (NLTK) (Bird, Loper, and Klein, 2009),statsmodels (Seabold, Skipper, and Josef Perktold, 2010) and scipy (Virtanen et al., 2020) built and hosted by Streamlit.
+QC Utils serves as wrapper for the Python statistical processing libraires `scikit-learn` (Pedrogosa et al., 2013), `The Natural Language Toolkit` (NLTK) (Bird, Loper, and Klein, 2009),`statsmodels` (Seabold, Skipper, and Josef Perktold, 2010) and `scipy` (Virtanen et al., 2020) built and hosted by Streamlit.

 With QC Utils, you can run: